LLKennedy/mercury/README.md

 This differs, in that your GRPC services are only expected to be handling GRPC.
 The logic used by the reverse proxy to determine where to send the message is up to you, this library does not cover service discovery or decoding the URL to extract data such as procedure or service names.

 In order to expose a method to HTTP, the protobuf should define a service in which each method is prefixed by an HTTP method.
 The service application must then implement a version of that method without the method name.
-The easiest way to do this is to specify two service definitions, one with only exposed method matching the internal method, as below:
+The easiest way to do this is to specify two service definitions, one with only exposed methods matching the internal methods, as below:

 ```proto
 service App {